Block-Randomized Stochastic Proximal Gradient for Low-Rank Tensor Factorization: Numerical Results

 \subsection{Real-Data Experiment}

 In this subsection, we test our algorithm on a constrained tensor decomposition problem; i.e., we apply the proposed \texttt{BrasCPD} and \texttt{AdaCPD} to factor hyperspectral images.
 Hyperspectral images (HSIs) are special images with pixels measured at a large number of wavelengths.
 Hence, an HSI is usually stored as a third-order tensor with two spatial coordinates and one spectral coordinate.
 HSIs are dense tensors and thus are suitable for testing the proposed algorithms.
-We use sub-images of the Indian Pines dataset that has a size of $145\times 145\times 220$ and the Pavia University dataset\footnote{Both datasets are available online: \url{http://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes}} that has a size of $610\times 340\times 103$.
+We use sub-images of the Indian Pines dataset that has a size of $145\times 145\times 220$ and the Pavia University dataset\footnote{Both datasets are available online: \url{http://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes}} that has a size of $610\times 340\times 103$. {\black We apply the stochastic algorithms to the datasets by fixing $|{\cal F}_n|=500$ in this section.}

-Tables~\ref{tab:indianpines}-\ref{tab:univ} show the cost values of the nonnegativity constrained optimization algorithms under different ranks, after computing 10 MTTKRPs for all three modes, which corresponds to 10 iterations for \texttt{AO-ADMM} and \texttt{APG} (we use this ``all-mode MTTKRP'' in this section since the tensors are unsymmetrical and thus single-mode MTTKRPs cannot be directly translated to iterations in batch algorithms).
+Tables~\ref{tab:indianpines}-\ref{tab:univer} show the cost values of the nonnegativity constrained optimization algorithms under different ranks, after computing {\black 120} MTTKRPs for all three modes, which corresponds to {\black 120} iterations for \texttt{AO-ADMM} and \texttt{APG} (we use this ``all-mode MTTKRP'' in this section since the tensors are unsymmetrical and thus single-mode MTTKRPs cannot be directly translated to iterations in batch algorithms).
 One can see that the proposed algorithms show the same merits as we have seen in the simulations: \texttt{BrasCPD} can exhibit very competitive performance when $\alpha$ is properly chosen (e.g., when $F=10$ and $\alpha = 5$ for the Indian Pines dataset); in addition, \texttt{AdaCPD} gives consistently good performance without tuning the stepsize manually.
-Particularly, on the Pavia University dataset, \texttt{AdaCPD} gives much lower cost values compared to other algorithms.
+Particularly, on the Pavia University dataset, \texttt{AdaCPD} gives much lower cost values compared to other algorithms. {\black We also present the results of \texttt{CPRAND} and \texttt{CPRAND-Prox}.
+Note that since \texttt{CPRAND} does not have constraints, its cost value is naturally lower than the other methods.
+Hence, this baseline is only for reference.
+Both \texttt{CPRAND} and \texttt{CPRAND-Prox} work reasonably well for the two datasets, especially on Indian Pines under low rank.
+However, we note that for Pavia University, \texttt{CPRAND-Prox} does not converge well for the $F=200$ case.}